 Disclosure: I am a member of the Collective Bias® Social Fabric® Community.
 This shop has been compensated as part of a social shopper amplification for Collective Bias and its advertiser. #CollectiveBias #ProtectPixieHollow

-Disney's The Pirate Fairy! will be released on BluRay/DVD/Digital HD on April 1st, 2014, and exclusively at Walmart there will be a free gift with purchase - the Pixie Hollow Bake Off DVD which includes 10 animated shorts.
+Disney's The Pirate Fairy! will be released on BluRay/DVD/Digital HD on April 1st, 2014, and when you purchase it exclusively at Walmart, there will be a free gift with purchase - the Pixie Hollow Bake-Off DVD which includes ten animated shorts.

 Celebrate the launch of The Pirate Fairy! with a movie viewing party at home.
-I've got you covered for dessert with a yummy angel food cake topped with fresh fruit.
+I've got you covered for dessert with a yummy pirate fairy angel food cake topped with fresh fruit.

 You can purchase a store-bought angel food cake for this, but I found they were a little smaller than I wanted so I made one from scratch.
 Here is how you can do it too, and you don't need an angel food cake pan.

-Tip: You will need to weight the can down, because as the cake rises it's not heavy enough to support it's and may tilt ... yes I know this from experience.
-Place a try or something on top until the cake has built up enough stability around the can and then remove the tray.
+Tip: You will need to weight the can down because as the cake rises it's not heavy enough to support it's and may tilt ... yes, I know this from experience.
+Place a tray or something on top until the cake has built up enough stability around the can and then remove the tray.

 - 1 cup cake flour

 - 1 1/2 cups white sugar (divided in half)

 - 12 large egg whites (room temperature)

 - 1/4 tsp salt